Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Which of the following is a benefit of moving on-premise servers to the Azure cloud environment
+### Which of the following is a benefit of moving on-premise servers to the Azure cloud environment?

 - [ ] The Azure platform is a public cloud platform wherein all the resources can be accessed by the public.
 - [ ] The Azure platform is a private cloud platform wherein all the resources can be accessed only by a private handful of people.